Becoming a team lead: a survival guide

 - I’m ready to be a manager.
 Not all team lead roles come with management responsibilities, but I don’t think it’s possible to completely avoid management.
 You will be the first person your team comes to when they have a problem.
 You should be ready to deal with conflicts, personal or private issues, as well as menial things like holiday and sick leave.
 On top of that, you should know how and when to deal out both praise and criticism.

-If that sounds like you, then you might find that a team lead role suits you well!
+The good news is that if that sounds like you, then you might find that a team lead role suits you well!

 Setting yourself up for the role